KristofferCosme19/KristofferCosme19/README.md

-# EDM-Portfolio - Patchak Supee
+# EDM-Portfolio - Kristoffer Ian Cosme
 This portfolio will contain copies of my Enterprise Data Management Lab Exercises

 # About Me